Could cyber insurance help your business?

 Contact BMS on 1800 931 068 or at apa@bmsgroup.com for more information.

-Disclaimer: In arranging this insurance for our members, the Australian Physiotherapy Association (APA) is acting as a distributor of BMS Risk Solutions Pty Ltd (BMS) AFSL 461594, ABN 45161187980.
-The insurance is issued by BMS under binder with Certain Underwriters at Lloyds.
-When acting under a binder BMS acts as agent for the insurer and not as your agent.
-This is general advice only and BMS has not considered whether it was suitable for your personal objectives, needs or financial situation.
-Please read the Policy Wording and Financial Services Guide before making any decision about purchasing this policy.
+Disclaimer: You must be a current APA member to be eligible for the APA member insurance program.
+You must be part of the APA member insurance program in order to access additional cover.
+If your membership ceases you will not be offered renewal when your policy expires.
+In arranging this insurance for our members, APA is acting as a distributor of BMS Risk Solutions Pty Ltd (BMS) AFSL 461594, ABN 45161187980.
+This insurance is issued by BMS under a binder with Certain Underwriters at Lloyd’s.
+When acting under a binder BMS is acting as agent for the insurer and not as your agent.
+This is general advice only and BMS has not considered whether it is suitable for your particular objectives, needs or financial situation.
+Please read the Policy Wording and the BMS Terms of Engagement, which contains the Financial Services Guide, before making a decision about purchasing this policy.
+APA may receive a percentage of the commission paid to BMS by the insurer and/or a fee per policy.